 You should also have life insurance to make sure your children’s needs will be met in the event that something happens to you.
+You can pick up a life insurance policy through Bestow for pretty cheap.
 Coordinate with your ex to determine how your children will be cared for if something happens to one or both of you.

 Divorces are usually painful financially and emotionally, and require you to adjust your perspective.
 No longer are you looking at the world from a team perspective – it’s just you now.

 The flip-side, of course, is that you’re presented with a huge opportunity to create the life you want.
 And you can lay the groundwork for that right now.
 Don’t try to resolve old differences with your ex during this process.
 Keep in mind that your goal during a divorce is to split up the relationship and assets fairly and amicably.
 Old emotions will only get in the way of that and make it difficult, if not downright impossible, to achieve.
 Do your best to keep a cool head, let go of the past, and look forward to the future.
 Follow the steps and suggestions above to get you started.